KiranJoshi25/X_Ray_classification/README.md

    download train, test and validation folders

-   keep the notebook and the data folders in same place
+   keep the notebook and the data folders in same folder

-   and run the notebook
+   and then run the notebook

 2) For using already trained model: